jnyrup/fluentassertions/docs/BestPractices.md

 Expected False, but found True.
 </td>
 <td>
-Expected object to not be assignable to UnitTests2.MyClass, but UnitTests2.MyClass is
+Expected object to not be assignable to UnitTests2.MyClass, but UnitTests2.MyClass is.
 </td>
 </tr></table>